theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-06-09-hidden-in-plain-java.md

 ```

 The code above exposes the wrapper functions as static methods and introduces
 two interfaces which I will explain later.
-In order for this to work the namespace
+For this to work the namespace
 in question should be *aot* compiled, so the following line was added to `project.clj`:
 ```clojure
 :aot [org.theparanoidtimes.filer.html.assertion]